 Let’s take a look at some specific ideas for how to declutter when you feel overwhelmed or anxious about starting.

-How to start decluttering when you’re overwhelmed
+10 steps to start decluttering when you feel overwhelmed

-Here’s the thing about decluttering – the actually process starts well before you even open your closet doors, kitchen cupboards or go down into the basement.
+Here’s the thing about decluttering – the process actually starts well before you even open your closet doors, kitchen cupboards, or go down into the basement.

-In order to be successful at making permanent strides toward a life with less you need to be mentally prepared.
+In order to be successful at making permanent strides toward a life with less, you need to be mentally prepared.

 You see….the process of decluttering actually starts in your mind.